 Adopting a SCARS rescue involves a few steps:

-- If you see a rescue animal on the website you are interested in adopting, fill out the appropriate adoption form (click here for our dog and cat adoption forms) and send it to firstname.lastname@example.org.
+- If you see a rescued animal on the website that you are interested in adopting, fill out the appropriate adoption form (there is one for dogs and one for cats).

-- The screener will then forward your application to the rescue’s foster home supervisor.
-The supervisor will phone you to provide more info about the rescue and answer your questions.
-She will approve the application if she believes the rescue would be a good match for you.
+- The screener will then forward your application to a foster home supervisor.
+The supervisor will phone you to provide more info and answer your questions.
+She will approve the application if she believes the adoptable animal would be a good match or might give you some suggestions for other pets to consider.

 - At this point, we can arrange a “meet & greet.”
 Because SCARS rescues are cared for in private foster homes, meeting times are dependent on matching your availability with that of the foster home.